unfoldingWord-box3/desktop-app-liminal/macos/buildResources/README.md

 5. Type the following then enter:
      ./liminal.zsh
 6. This will lead to a message saying "server.bin" Not Opened
-7. Go to System Preference > General > and at the bottom, after "server.bin" was blocked from use, click "Allow Anyway" .
+7. Go to System Preference > Privacy and Security > General > and at the bottom, after "server.bin" was blocked from use, click "Allow Anyway" .
 8. Wait until that message disappears from the settings page.
 9. Close the "Not Opened" message ("Done")
 10. From the terminal, type the following again then enter: